patrickromeromccafferty/wetgrain/about.md

 Submissions are open for Issue Six, guest-edited by Nasim Luczaj, Eloise Birtwhistle, & Charles Lang, until the 4th April 2025 (see our submission guidelines [here](submit.mc))

-The magazine was founded by Christian Lemay and Patrick Romero McCafferty.
+The magazine was founded by Christian Lemay & Patrick Romero McCafferty and is based in Edinburgh, Scotland.

 ### Issue Five, Summer 2024, guest-edited by Leo Boix & Nat Teitler